Show All Answers

 Ordinances and the Town Code are generally changed through actions of Town Council at Council meetings.
 A constituent may address Town Council during unscheduled public comments at a Council meeting and/or contact his/her Councilmember regarding his/her proposal.

 The Town does not provide trash removal or recycling services.
 Neighborhoods with homeowners associations may provide trash removal through the HOA.
 Those in areas without an HOA must obtain individual service.
-There is a community recycling center that operates 10 a.m. to noon every Saturday at 701 Prairie Hawk Drive.
-It is temporarily closed due to COVID-19, but you can visit their website for updates: https://sites.google.com/site/communityrecyclingcenter/.
+There is a community recycling center that operates 10 a.m. to noon Saturdays at 701 Prairie Hawk Drive.
+Visit the Community Recycling Center website for additional information.

 As per Town Code 9.16.030, which addresses prohibited acts, no person shall use permissible fireworks except on the 4th of July between the hours of 8 a.m. and 10 p.m.
 If the Town is under Fire Restrictions, no fireworks are allowed at all.

 Town Council meets on the first and third Tuesdays of each month.
 Town Council can also schedule special meetings.
-Get details on meeting dates and times, and see what’s on the agenda, at CRgov.com/Council.
+Get details on meeting dates and times, and see what’s on the agenda, at the Castle Rock Council page.

 The No Knock List allows residents to opt out of door-to-door solicitation and sales.
 Any issues with a solicitor not following the guidelines of the Town No Knock ordinance may be reported to the Castle Rock Police non-emergency line at 303-663-6100.
 If possible, contact the police while the solicitor is still in your neighborhood.
 Please note, civic, religious, charitable or political causes are not required to register with the Town or held accountable to the No Knock ordinance requirements.
-Learn more at crgov.com/NoKnock.
+Learn more at the No Knock List page.